 Though the Great Migration was supposed to be the highlight of this journey, the various felines we encountered undoubtedly made an impression on me.
-Somehow, seeing them playing, eating, and, yes, mating made them feel like humans, the species that I am most comfortable photographing.
-So, I decided to share my images of the Kenya cats first; the hordes of wildebeests, though impressive as well, will have to wait for a later post.
+Somehow, seeing them playing, eating, and mating made them feel like humans, the species I am most comfortable photographing.
+So, I decided to share my images of the Kenya cats first; the hordes of wildebeests, though impressive, will have to wait for a later post.

 The lions were everywhere.
 Maybe the appeal of an easy wildebeest’s catch made them more likely to hang out, but prides of lions were prowling in the open almost every morning.
-In fact, one morning, we caught up with a group of lionesses and their youngsters finishing their delicious meal of what looks to be a tasty antelope.
+One morning, we caught up with a group of lionesses and their youngsters finishing their delicious meal of what looked to be a tasty antelope.

 All in all, the most touching leonine moment was coming across an older lion, his face and skin clearly showing the signs of age.
-This magnificent animal walked on its own for some time and ended up meeting another old lion.
+This magnificent animal walked alone for some time and met another old lion.
 After spending time warmly greeting one another, the two walked together like two old reunited brothers.
 Their posture clearly reflected their status as kings of the jungle, though possibly with emeritus status.

 The always elegant cheetahs were a treat to see as well.
-First, we discovered a small group, including few youngsters finishing a “bloody” meal.
-But the highlight was the mother who took her oh so charming little ones on a long walk, probably to their new home.
-These cubs were as fluffy as anything I had seen before and very well-behaved.
-Mom also treated us to a display of her extreme gracefulness and speed while jumping across a small river in a chase for her next meal.
+First, we discovered a small group, including a few youngsters finishing a “bloody” meal.
+But the highlight was the mother who took her oh-so-charming little ones on a long walk, probably to their new home.
+These cubs were as fluffy as I had seen before and well-behaved.
+Mom also displayed her extreme gracefulness and speed while jumping across a small river in a chase for her next meal.

 During this journey, the last feline species I saw was the serval cat, a female with her kitten.
 The serval cat is also a graceful animal with tremendous jumping skills.
 This kitten was undoubtedly ready to play and seemingly determined to get mom involved in his games.